- Become a Lawyer

 - The proposed schedules:

-a) If schedules include restrictions on share transfers, schedules must specify that only voting shareholders are entitled to transfer shares.
+- If schedules include restrictions on share transfers, schedules must specify that only voting shareholders/Directors may approve share transfers.

 Restrictions, if any, on the business corporation may carry on: